-The American Association of State Highway and Transportation Officials has adopted a technique for calculating prestress loss [22,48] which can easily be performed without the aid of a computer.
+The American Association of State Highway and Transportation Officials has adopted a technique for calculating prestress loss [22] which can easily be performed without the aid of a computer.
 The total prestress loss includes components caused by elastic shortening, creep, shrinkage, and relaxation.
 The equations for the different components of loss were developed assuming the use of normal weight concrete and seven wire, normal relaxation stress-relieved prestressing strand.
-Recommendations for low-relaxation strand losses were added in the 1985 Interim Specifications [48].
 A brief description of the procedure and prestress force losses calculated using the AASHTO Specifications are presented in this section.

 The elastic shortening component of loss is a function of the concrete stress at the level of the prestressing steel center of gravity, and the modular ratio of prestressing steel to concrete during the transfer of prestressing force.
-The force in the strand immediately after transfer is assumed equal to 0.9 times the initial force for stress relieved strand and 0.92 (0.69 $f{\rm S}^{\rm t}/0.75$ $f{\rm S}^{\rm t})$ for low relaxation strand.
+The force in the strand immediately after transfer is assumed equal to 0.9 times the initial force.
 The initial elastic modulus of concrete is calculated using AASHTO's formula and the concrete strength at release.